jamesseanwright/time-worm/README.md

 ## Reflection
 I wrote a [blog entry](http://jamesswright.co.uk/blog/1442177-time-worm-js13kgames-entry) summarising my experiences when developing this game and how I will improve going forward.

+## Judges' Feedback
+> Nice parallax effect, an interesting way to show how you lose a life, cool sounds.

+- Ewa Mazur

+> Very creative, fun, could do with more polish.

+- Pablo Navarro

+> Funny I can actually get hit while rewinding time :-) *mashes space repeatedly*

+- Tomasz Wesołowski